Article Image

 The majority of the mass media articles I have read have focused on the use of lidocaine, and topical lidocaine has frequently been presented as an easy solution.
 I can only imagine the women reading these articles must think gynecologists are absolute monsters to fail to provide topical lidocaine if it will treat the pain of the IUD insertion.
 The truth, however, evident in a thorough reading of the CDC document, is that topical lidocaine has been found helpful in only a minority of studies, and predominantly relieves only the pain of tenaculum use.
 The alternative, a paracervical block, has produced better but still mixed results, but can be a painful application, and may produce more pain than the IUD insertion itself for a significant number of women.

 Many clinicians who provide IUD insertions have seen the impact of overwhelmingly negative representation of IUD insertion on social media, and have encountered the challenges this has created in counseling women about IUD insertion and the breadth of experiences different women have.
 Many of the articles discussing the CDC recommendations have focused solely on this experience of IUD insertion, further perpetuating the worst extreme of the experience for women.
 By then going on to present pain control for IUD insertion as the simple application of some lidocaine gel, these articles are further misrepresenting the procedure and creating unrealistic patient expectations.
-It is difficult to counsel a patient that is already convinced there is one singular experience awaiting them, but even more difficult to prepare a patient that is convinced an unreliable intervention will dramatically improve the experience.
+It is difficult to counsel a patient who is already convinced there is one singular experience awaiting them, but even more difficult to prepare a patient who is convinced an unreliable intervention will dramatically improve the experience.
 I have encountered this with patients planning on epidural analgesia in labor.
-Although I will counsel patients during prenatal care on what pain we expect an epidural to relieve and the types of pain that are frequently still experienced by women laboring with an epidural, I regularly encounter patients that struggle with not receiving the pain-free experience they anticipated or believe their epidural has not worked.
+Although I will counsel patients during prenatal care on what pain we expect an epidural to relieve and the types of pain that are frequently still experienced by women laboring with an epidural, I regularly encounter patients who struggle with not receiving the pain-free experience they anticipated or believe their epidural has not worked.

 What the commercial and social media accounts make clear is that too many women have found their counseling regarding IUD insertion inadequate and pain expectations minimized.
 Many women also describe feeling pressured to get IUDs when they are hesitant.
 What the CDC report does well is provide a thorough discussion of how to approach counseling about IUD insertion by emphasizing the need for complete, patient-centered, and non-coercive counseling on contraceptive options.
-It is important to discuss the potential pain of placement, to speak frankly with our patients about the range of experiences different individuals have, the limitations of pain control options, and then accept if a patient decides the potential pain of the procedure is an unacceptable risk to them.
+It is important to discuss the potential pain of placement, to speak frankly with our patients about the range of experiences different individuals have and the limitations of pain control options, and then to accept if a patient decides the potential pain of the procedure is an unacceptable risk to them.

 In my practice, I routinely counsel patients that some women find IUD insertion to be the worst pain they have ever experienced, and discuss the options and limitations of pain control for the procedure.
 I also have the luxury of being able to provide an IUD insertion under sedation to those who want it and are willing to accept the potential cost and the inevitable delay in contraceptive provision.